robertdebock/ansible-role-bootstrap/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-bootstrap.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-bootstrap)

 Bootstrap a system (many flavors) to use Ansible, likely the first role to depend on.
+This role does not depend on other roles, but many others may depend on this role.

 Requirements
 ------------

 Access to a repository containing packages, likely on the internet.
-Ansible 2.3 or higher.
+Ansible 2.2 or higher.

 Role Variables
 --------------